Mouth to Mouth Resuscitation: Life-Saving Technique for Emergencies

 Before delivering rescue breaths, pinch the victim's nose shut using your thumb and index finger.
 This prevents air from escaping through the nose during the mouth-to-mouth resuscitation, ensuring that the air you breathe into the victim's mouth enters their lungs.

-Position your mouth over the victim's mouth to form an airtight seal.
+Place your mouth over the victim's mouth, covering it completely to form an airtight seal.
 Make sure your lips cover the person's mouth entirely, without any gaps.
 The seal ensures that when you deliver rescue breaths, the air does not escape and is directed efficiently into the victim's lungs.

 After delivering each rescue breath, observe the victim's chest movement.
 Allow the person to exhale fully before providing the next breath.
 This step ensures that you are not interfering with the natural breathing process and that the person's lungs empty properly before receiving additional air.